 3.02 Education and Training

-(b) Social workers who function as educators or field instructors for students should evaluate students' performance in a manner that is
+(b) Social workers who function as educators or field instructors for students should evaluate students' performance in a manner that is fair and respectful.

-for students should take reasonable steps to ensure that clients are routinely informed when services are being provided by students.
+(c) Social workers who function as educators or field instructors for students should take reasonable steps to ensure that clients are routinely informed when services are being provided by students.

 3.03 Performance Evaluation